The Rugrats Movie: Plot

-Tommy eventually finds Dil during a storm, but as he struggles to take care of him, Dil continues acting selfishly.
-Tommy loses his temper and furiously prepares to pour Mash Banana baby food onto Dil for the monkeys to take him again, but his rage and the storm scares Dil into ending his behavior and his tears cause Tommy to calm down, and the brothers begin bonding.
-After the storm passes, they reunite with Phil, Lil, and Chuckie, who, upon having a change of heart, stop the monkeys from trying to take away Tommy and Dil.
+Tommy eventually finds Dil during a storm, but as he struggles to take care of him, Dil continues acting selfishly by drinking all the milk and refusing to share the blanket with Tommy.
+Tommy loses his temper and furiously prepares to pour Mash Banana baby food onto Dil for the monkeys to take him again, but his rage and the storm scare Dil into behaving himself and his tears cause Tommy to calm down, and the brothers begin bonding.
+After the storm passes, they reunite with Phil, Lil, and Chuckie, who scare the monkeys off.
 Angelica recovers her Cynthia doll and reunites with the babies.
 As they start to cross a damaged bridge, Angelica falls out of the Reptar wagon and hangs through a gap in the bridge above a raging river.
-They are confronted by the monkeys, only to be scared off by a humongous wolf named Scar Snout, who attempts to attack the babies until Spike intervenes and fights the wolf, resulting in them both falling off the bridge.
+They are confronted by the monkeys, only to be scared off by a wolf, who attempts to attack the babies until Spike intervenes and fights the wolf, resulting in them both falling off the bridge.

 Stu, looking for the babies in a pterodactyl-like glider, sees them from above and crash lands into the ranger's cabin.
 Believing he is the "lizard", the babies ask him to bring Spike back instead of going home.
 Stu falls through the bridge and reveals Spike, who survived the fall by landing in the struts of the bridge.
 The children are reunited with their parents and return home.